 - Surrendering your passport;

-- Not approach any international point of departure (airports/ seaports);
+- Not approaching any international point of departure (i.e. an airport or seaport);

-- Not to approach any witnesses involved with the case; or
+- Not approaching any witnesses involved in the matter

 - Not to associate with any co-accused